com-480-data-visualization/data_viz_wizards/README.md

 Skeleton Website: https://com-480-data-visualization.github.io/data_viz_wizards/

-## Milestone 3 (30th May, 5pm)
+## Milestone 3

-**80% of the final grade**
+For Milestone 3 we provide three deliverables:

-## Late policy
+- Website: It is hosted with GitHub Webpages and can be found here: https://com-480-data-visualization.github.io/data_viz_wizards/

-- < 24h: 80% of the grade for the milestone
+- Process Book: It can be found in the `process_book.pdf` file on the root level of the directory.
-- < 48h: 70% of the grade for the milestone
+- Video: A short demo video showing the key components of our application.

 # Spotify Data Visualization

 This project visualizes Spotify music data across different countries, showing popularity of genres, artists, and songs worldwide.
+We use React, to run the application locally follow the steps below.
+To visit the hosted website just follow the link above.

 ## Prerequisites